pdroll/Raspberry-Pi-Node-Server/README.md

 So you just bought a new Raspberry Pi and you want to set it up as a web server?
 And you want to use Node.js?
 And have access to MongoDB?

 Congrats, you're in the right place.
-You're only 9 steps away from Raspberry Pi-Node-Mongo goodness, and two of those steps are optional.
+You're only 10 steps away from Raspberry Pi-Node-Mongo goodness, and three of those steps are optional.
 Let's get started.

 ## Steps
 1. [Install Raspbian onto SD Card](#step-1)